j0r1/GRALE2/pygrale/doc/source/tutorial.rst

 that corresponds to a specific source position.
 For this, we can create a source shape using a class derived from :class:`SourceImage <grale.images.SourceImage>`, and pass this to e.g. the :func:`plotImagePlane <grale.plotutil.plotImagePlane>` function.
-Note that actually a list of source shapes needs to be specified; this way you could also specify multiple sources (for this simple usage, they need to be at the same redshift though).
+Note that actually a list of source shapes needs to be specified.
 The example below illustrates this:

 .. literalinclude:: ex/example_plot_cl0024_c.py
    :language: python